Liquity

 Liquity relies on two external oracles, Chainlink (primary) and Tellor (fallback), but has a robust fallback mechanism in place, using the "last good price" if both oracles fail or become untrusted.
 This ensures the protocol can continue operating without interruption, minimizing the impact of oracle failure on its performance.
 Despite its reliance on external oracles, Liquity’s fallback systems mitigates the risk of disruptions.

-Autonomy score: L
+Autonomy score: Low

 Exit Window